ryanatkn/gro/src/docs/slop/filer.md

   leading to duplicated effort and inconsistent behavior
 - **no dependency tracking** - changes don't propagate through the import graph, requiring manual configuration or over-broad watching
-- **async everywhere** - reading files requires async calls throughout your code, making simple operations complex
+- **blocking I/O** - file reading and parsing blocks the main thread, degrading performance on large codebases
 - **no coordination** - multiple watchers can race or conflict when processing the same files

 ### how Filer solves these